 ADHD is a medical disorder, affecting more than 15 million Americans, with symptoms — distractibility, impulsivity, hyperactivity — that seriously interfere with the ability to function.
 But children and adults with ADHD can do well, even excel, when they receive help and support.

-ADHD affects people of all ages, races, and both genders.
-That’s why this year’s Awareness Week is called The Many Faces of ADHD.
+ADHD affects people of all ages, races, and genders.
+That’s why 2012’s Awareness Week was called The Many Faces of ADHD.
 Enlighten the world about ADHD by sharing your own story — and use these seven strategies to broadcast the message.

 1. BUST SOME MYTHS.
 Print copies of “7 Myths about ADHD…Debunked!” and hand them out to teachers, friends, and relatives.
 Leave copies at local libraries, doctors’ offices, and schools.

 2. BREAK THE NEWS.
 Contact your local newspaper or TV station.
-Tell the editors or producers about ADHD Awareness Week, and urge them to prepare related stories — about high-achieving local ADDers, about the medical aspects of ADHD, about a teacher you think has been helpful.
+Tell the editors or producers about ADHD Awareness Week, and urge them to prepare related stories — about high-achieving locals with ADHD, about the medical aspects of ADHD, about a teacher you think has been helpful.
 Write a letter to the editor of the newspaper, or submit an op-ed piece, talking about the different people you know with ADHD.

 3. SHOOT OFF E-MAILS.
 Add a mention of ADHD Awareness Week to your e-mail signature.
 Include an important fact, such as, “The American Psychiatric Society recognized ADHD as a medical disorder in 1980,” or, “3 to 5 percent of school-age children have ADHD.”
 Have your friends with ADHD do the same thing.